Energy in Palestine: Electricity transmission

 The Palestinian Electricity Transmission Company (PETL) was formed in 2013, and is currently the sole buyer of electricity in the Palestinian territories, though it effectively operates only in West Bank Areas A and B, where it buys electricity from IEC and some from Jordan.
 IEC distributes electricity in West Bank Area C.

-A power substation located outside Jenin has been operating since July 2017 by PEC capable of providing up to 135 MW, which is purchased by the IEC to supply the northern West Bank.
+A power substation located outside Jenin has been operating since July 2017 by PEC, and is capable of providing up to 135 MW, which is purchased by the IEC to supply the northern West Bank.
 In October 2020, Israel transferred control over another three power substations in the West Bank to the PA.
 The three substations were built by IEC and financed by the European Investment Bank.
 Two of the substations are managed by PETL, while the third is managed by JDECO.

 PETL distributes electricity to the five Palestinian district electricity distribution companies operating in West Bank Areas A and B, that in turn distribute to customers in their respective licence areas.